hyperledger/fabric/docs/source/upgrade_to_one_point_one.rst

 1. Stop the fabric-ca-server process.
 2. Backup the sqlite3 database file (which is named fabric-ca-server.db by default).
-3. Upgrade to the fabric-ca-server v1.1 binary.
+3. Replace fabric-ca-server with the v1.1 binary.
 4. Launch the fabric-ca-server process.
 5. Verify the fabric-ca-server process is available with the following command where ``<host>`` is the hostname on which the server was started: